William H. Graham (politician)

-William Harrison Graham (August 3, 1844 – March 2, 1923) was a U.S. Representative from the state of Pennsylvania.
+William Harrison Graham (August 3, 1844 – March 2, 1923) was a U.S. Representative from the Commonwealth of Pennsylvania.

 Biography

-William H. Graham was born in Allegheny, Pennsylvania (now part of Pittsburgh, Pennsylvania).
+William H. Graham was born on August 3, 1844, in Allegheny, Pennsylvania (now part of Pittsburgh, Pennsylvania).
 During the American Civil War, he enlisted on April 5, 1861, in the Second Regiment of the Virginia Infantry of the Union Army.

 After a service of two years, the unit was mounted and became the Fifth Regiment of West Virginia Cavalry.
+He was mustered out on June 14, 1864.

+Post-war life

-He was mustered out June 14, 1864.
-He engaged in the leather business in Allegheny.
-He served as a member of the Pennsylvania State House of Representatives from 1875 to 1878, and as Recorder of deeds of Allegheny County, Pennsylvania, from 1882 to 1891.
+Following his honorable discharge from the military, Graham engaged in the leather business in Allegheny, Pennsylvania.
+Elected to the Pennsylvania State House of Representatives, he served from 1875 to 1878.

+He was then appointed as Recorder of deeds in Allegheny County, Pennsylvania, and served in that capacity from 1882 to 1891.
 He was also engaged in banking.

-Graham was elected as a Republican to the Fifty-fifth Congress to fill the vacancy caused by the resignation of William A. Stone.
-He was reelected to the Fifty-sixth and Fifty-seventh Congresses.
-He was an unsuccessful candidate for reelection in 1902.
-He was again elected to the Fifty-ninth, Sixtieth, and Sixty-first Congresses.
+Elected as a Republican to the Fifty-fifth Congress to fill the vacancy caused by the resignation of William A. Stone, Graham was reelected to the Fifty-sixth and Fifty-seventh Congresses, but was an unsuccessful candidate for reelection in 1902.

+Graham was subsequently elected to the Fifty-ninth, Sixtieth, and Sixty-first Congresses.
 He served as chairman of the United States House Committee on Ventilation and Acoustics during the Sixtieth Congress, and of the United States House Committee on Expenditures in the Department of Agriculture during the Sixty-first Congress.
 He was an unsuccessful candidate in the Republican primaries for renomination.

+Later life, death and interment

-After his time in Congress, he served as a member of the Allegheny County Board of Viewers from 1911 to 1923.
+After his time in Congress, Graham served as a member of the Allegheny County Board of Viewers from 1911 to 1923.
 He died in Pittsburgh in 1923 and was interred in Highwood Cemetery.